 In normal circumstances, a vertical up-and-down brushing trajectory would do the job.
 However, having braces means having all sorts of irregular shapes in your mouth.

-Though, to clear them out, you must place your toothbrush reaching the braces and wires edges, making a rotation movement that forms an angle towards the device edges.
+However, to clear them out, you must place your toothbrush reaching the braces and wires edges, making a rotation movement that forms an angle towards the device edges.
 Repeat this movement several times.

 What Is the Best Flossing Mechanism for Good Oral Hygiene?